 The rise of agentic AI signals a shift in how we interact with computers and how businesses operate.
 This technology, while still in its initial stages, holds the potential to redefine human-computer interaction.
 However, as with any new invention, the path forward will require careful consideration of both the opportunities and the risks.
 As we move into this new era, one thing is certain: agentic AI is not just a technological advancement; it’s a paradigm shift that will change how we live, work, and interact with the world.

-A. Agentic AI refers to artificial intelligence systems that exhibit autonomous behavior, making decisions and acting in ways that resemble a human agent.
-Unlike simple automated systems, Agentic AI can reason, plan, and execute actions based on its understanding of its environment and goals.
+A. Agentic AI refers to artificial intelligence systems that exhibit autonomous behavior, making decisions and acting like a human agent.
+Unlike simple automated systems, Agentic AI can reason, plan, and execute actions based on understanding its environment and goals.

 A. While many AI systems are designed to assist or augment human decision-making, Agentic AI operates independently.
 It can make choices without constant human oversight.
 This autonomy is what distinguishes it from task-specific AI (like recommendation systems) that require human input or constraints.